DataBiosphere/terra-workspace-manager/README.md

       - `BaseUnitTestMockDataRepoService` - adds one more mock; used in one unit test
       - `BaseUnitTestMockGcpCloudContextService` - adds one more mock; used by several tests
     - `BaseAzureUnitTest` - adds mocks shared by azure unit tests and enables the right test tags and profiles
+    - `BaseAwsUnitTest` - adds mocks shared by aws unit tests and enables the right test tags and profiles

-We keep the Azure tests separated from the general tests, because the Azure feature is not live in all environments.
+We keep the Azure & AWS tests separated from the general tests, because the Azure/AWS feature is not live in all environments.
 Those tests will not successfully run in those environments.

 ### Connected Tests